 The Company is involved in legal proceedings and assessments for excise tax arising from importations of Catalytic Cracked Gasoline (CCG), Light Catalytic Cracked Gasoline (LCCG) and Alkylate.
-We focused on this area because the estimation of the potential liability resulting from these assessments require significant judgment by management.
-The inherent uncertainty over the outcome of these matters is brought about by the differences in the interpretation and implementation of the relevant laws and regulations.
+We focused on this area because the estimation of the potential liability resulting from these assessments require significant management judgement.
+The inherent uncertainty over the outcome of these matters is brought about by the differences in the interpretation of the relevant laws and regulations.

-In addition, the Company has claims from certain government agencies relating to excise duties paid under protest for Alkylate shipments.
+In addition, the Company has claims from the government relating to excise duties paid under protest for Alkylate shipments.
 We considered this as a key audit matter because of the materiality of the amount involved, and the significant management judgment required in assessing whether there is any indication of impairment.

-The relevant disclosures on these matters are included in Notes 4, 7 and 28 to the financial statements.
+The relevant disclosures on these matters are included in Notes 7 and 28 to the financial statements.